joemoose/psiops/Ideas/zones/zones.md

 ## 3. Range Is Relative

-Weapons and abilities interact with zones abstractly.
+Weapons and abilities interact with zones in an abstract way.

 Example: